 Jordan itinerary – Stay one night at a Wadi Rum desert camp

 Wadi Rum jeep tour and camel ride

 Wadi Rum aka the Valley of the moon might be my favorite experience while in Jordan.
 I love the desert.
 We had a great time taking a camel ride during the afternoon, it is a 1 hour ride in the red sand dunes and the camels took us to the location where the Martian movie was filmed.
+Indeed, many movies were filmed in Wadi Rum such as The Dunes, Transformers or Star Wars because of the uniqueness of the place that look like on another planet.
 Price for one hour camel ride in Wadi Rum is 20JD.